 Workplace mobility, the freedom to work in different spaces specific to how you want to work, is revolutionizing today’s workplace.
 We asked over 2,000 employees about their workplace experience and how workplace mobility affected their day-to-day lives.

-We also spoke to a panel of industry experts for their insights into our research: Joe Finlayson, Head of Enterprise Technology and Business Development at WeWork, Jon Howell, Smart Spaces and Experience Lead EMEA at Aruba, Jonathan Parkes, Head of Global Construction and Workplace Strategy at Aptiv, Owen Gregory, COO of London’s leading business members club, The Clubhouse and Naveed Ahmad, Manager of Information Technology at KOA.
+We also spoke to a panel of industry experts for their insights into our workplace experience research: Joe Finlayson, Head of Enterprise Technology and Business Development at WeWork, Jon Howell, Smart Spaces and Experience Lead EMEA at Aruba, Jonathan Parkes, Head of Global Construction and Workplace Strategy at Aptiv, Owen Gregory, COO of London’s leading business members club, The Clubhouse and Naveed Ahmad, Manager of Information Technology at KOA.

-The results of the survey and the panel’s commentary confirm just how much wireless charging has the potential to positively impact efficiency, engagement and productivity at the office by enabling real workplace mobility.
+The results of the survey and the panel’s commentary confirm just how much wireless charging has the potential to positively impact workplace experience, efficiency, employee engagement and productivity at the office by enabling real workplace mobility.
 Our insights reveal the genuine business benefits of incorporating a productive charging environment into the office.

 Technology is a key enabler for today’s workforce, having the freedom to move around and outside of their workplace, choosing spaces based on how they want to work while remaining productive.

 Workplace mobility gives employees the freedom and infrastructure to work anywhere, from any device, but simple and basic requirements like access to power can cause a barrier.
-The idea of workplace flexibility is also popular with the modern workforce, and 81% of workers now want a job that offers flexible working, highlighting the demand for freedom of movement within a workplace setting.
+The idea of workplace flexibility is also popular with the modern workforce, and 81% of workers now want a job that offers flexible workplace, highlighting the demand for freedom of movement within a workplace setting.

-With the demand for flexibility, a mobile workplace strategy also needs to consider the effective use of space and therefore develop ‘real-estate saving strategies that capitalize on the fact that assigned desks in the workplace are only occupied about 20% to 40% of the time.’
+With the demand for flexibility, a workplace experience strategy also needs to consider the effective use of space and therefore develop ‘real-estate saving strategies that capitalize on the fact that assigned desks in the workplace are only occupied about 20% to 40% of the time.’

-Workplace mobility is not only trending with employees but also with employers.
+A hybrid workplace is not only trending with employees but also with employers.
 The rising cost of real estate means that companies need a more mobile workforce to maximize utilization of their workspaces.

 Jon Howell comments that: “the reduction of things like ghost or zombie meetings, getting clarity between perceived utilization and true utilization are some of the biggest factors in reducing real estate costs.
 Until companies put things like sensors or smart wireless charging in place, they don’t get sight of the true utilization of their space.”